dataleonlabs/yap/docs/policies.md

 # Policies
-This section provides a reference for the following API Management policies.
+This section provides a reference for the following API management policies.

-## Policies Management
+## Policies management
-Policies are a powerful capability of the system that allow the publisher to change the behavior of the API through configuration.
-Policies are a collection of Statements that are executed sequentially on the request or response of an API.
-Popular Statements include format conversion from XML to JSON and call rate limiting to restrict the amount of incoming calls from a developer.
+Policies are a powerful capability of the system that allow the publisher to change API behavior through configuration.
+Policies are a collection of statements that are executed sequentially on the API request or response.
+Popular statements include format conversion from XML to JSON and call rate limiting to restrict the amount of incoming calls from a developer.
 Many more policies are available out of the box.

 ## Why using policies ?
 It’s important to realize that exposing your API services makes easier to manage them.
 Why?
 When you keep your API policies separate, you ensure control over their performance and delivery.
 Independence is the key to your API policies’ success and future deployment.

 Further, it’s important to modernize your API strategy.
 Keeping API well-structured prevents overexposing API that results in stucking in little things.
 Unifying API policies simplifies API management.

-## How using policies ?
+## How to use policies ?
 ```
 <check-header name="Authorization" failed-check-httpcode="401" failed-check-error-message="Not authorized" ignore-case="false">
     <value>f6dc69a089844cf6b2019bae6d36fac8</value>